caoimhindenais/spring-integration-channels/README.md

 * The PublishSubscribeChannel implementation broadcasts any Message sent to it to all of its subscribed handlers.
 * You can also specify the task-executor used for publishing messages (if none is specified, it publishes in the sender’s thread)

+Here we see messages dispatched in too **all** three service.
+Again the scheduler thread is used.
 ![Alt text](docs/publish-subscribe-channel.png?raw=true "Title")